drawwithcode/2022-group-project-group03/readme/README.md

 ---

 ### **Sentiment**
 After the user has finished on the webcam page, a question will be asked: "How do you feel today?".
-He must fill a text box with an honest answer from which a value will be created that decides the distance between the picture and the emotion’s word.
-We use ml5.sentiment to detect whether the sentiment of the answer is positive or negative with a value between 0 (“negative”) and 1 (“positive”).
+The user then must fill a text box with an honest answer from which a value will be created: this will decide the distance between the picture and the emotion’s word, corresponding to the emotion's "pole".
+We use ml5.sentiment to detect whether the sentiment of the answer is positive or negative with a value between 0 (“negative”) and 1 (“positive”): since the machine learning system uses a database of words most often used in reviews to determine this value, the link between the written sentence and the actual score is completely arbitrary, but that is precisely the point.
-Thanks to this model we are able to attribute a value that will constitute the size of the picture.
+It's thanks to this model that we are able to attribute a value that will constitute the size of the picture.

 ### General Criticisms

-It was a question of writing the sentence and analyzing its sentiment value, after which we needed to send the data to the database.
+It was a question of writing the sentence and analyzing its sentiment value, after which we needed to send the score obtained to the database and then retrieve it to use it as a variable for the pictures.

 ### The Code
 Through the nextsection() function, as in the previous section, we can move between the sentiment detection and the next phase.